openmelody/mt-plugin-configassistant/README.md

-# Config Assistant plugin for Melody and Movable Type 4.x #
+# Config Assistant plugin for Movable Type #

-_**Melody users:** This plugin is bundled with Melody so separate installation is neither required nor advisable._

 _**Upgrade Note:** If you are upgrading from a version prior to 2.1.6, please make sure to read the upgrade instructions below._